aurelianoa/statuses/README.md

 # Laravel Categories

-**Statch Statuses** is a polymorphic Laravel package, for category management.
+**Stacht Statuses** is a polymorphic Laravel package, for category management.
 You can categorize any eloquent model with ease, and utilize the power of **Nested Sets**

 Take a look at [contributing.md](contributing.md) to see a to do list.